Guhuza

 4. Make sure to emphasize company culture.

-It’s hard enough as a new employee to get used to a new working environment, but it’s even more so now with a lot of new hires starting virtually.
+It's hard enough as a new employee to get used to a new working environment, but it is even more challenging now with many new hires starting virtually.
 Make new employees feel welcome by introducing them to others in the company through email or video conferencing.
-Talk to the new employee about they type of things the company used to do whether it’s a office potlucks or casual Fridays.
-You can also try setting up monthly conferences that focus on just bonding with each other to help the new employee get a feel for the company culture and to help make everyone feel less alone during the pandemic.
+Talk to the new employee about the types of things the company used to do, whether it's office potlucks or casual Fridays.
+You can also try setting up monthly meetings that focus on team bonding to help the new employee get a feel for the company culture and to help everyone feel less isolated during the pandemic.

 Guhuza is created in partnership with TorontoJobs.ca.